NoahAndrews/ControlSDK/README.md

 - ControlSDK app can handle controlling motors

 - Custom app can communicate with another device with the ControlSDK.
-In this scenario, the ControlSDK on the main device will relay data to the second device.
+In this scenario, the ControlSDK on the main device will relay data to the second device